Illustration by Jim Tsinganos (IA Illustration Awards, 2015): Which is my authentic Self?

 4.1 Socio-political autonomy in relation to private autonomy

 For Habermas, private and public autonomy evolve reciprocally within social interaction.
 To this extent, they presuppose each other and emerge jointly.
 The intersubjective role of both types of autonomy is formulated stronger as compared to SDT or Bandura.
 Private autonomy does not only become difficult when public autonomy erodes and dissolves, as Anderson points out, it ceases to exist.
-Without a social framework that guarantees a person legal rights, impartial democratic institutions, provisions such as healthcare, education, opportunities to work, income, decent housing and general social inclusion, private autonomy cannot materialise.
+Without a social framework that guarantees a person legal rights, impartial democratic institutions, provisions such as healthcare, education, opportunities to work, income, decent housing, and general social inclusion, private autonomy cannot materialize.
 Private autonomy is in this light a fundamentally social construct, which resonates with Vygotsky’s assumption (1978) that individualism can only develop within adequate social scaffolding.

 Habermas refers to these conditions as ‘lifeworld resources’.
 Private autonomy cannot practically be separated from the very social conditions and resources that enable and develop it.
-Ryan and Deci (2011) recognise the influences that social contexts exercise on inhibiting or developing autonomy and intrinsic motivation.
-To this account, it is of interest to psychology how individual and collective practical agency develops as either socially inclusive mindsets (in the form of solidarity, democratic ethos and public empathy for others) or socially exclusive concepts (in the form of privilege, the protection of group rights and social hierarchies), this is how lifeworld resource management is psychologically constructed.
+Ryan and Deci (2011) recognize the influences that social contexts exercise on inhibiting or developing autonomy and intrinsic motivation.
+To this account, it is of interest to psychology how individual and collective practical agency develops as either socially inclusive mindsets (in the form of solidarity, democratic ethos, and public empathy for others) or socially exclusive concepts (in the form of privilege, the protection of group rights and social hierarchies), this is how lifeworld resource management is psychologically constructed.

 Picture above: Public education is a good example for the social scaffolding of individual autonomy by providing lifeworld resources.
 Image by The Portsmouth Grammar School